 THE PHOENIX PROJECT: Rebuilding Hatay through Sounds and Music

-MIRAS’s “Phoenix Project” is a project funded under the British Council`s Grant Programme for Creative Collaborations 2024-2025.
-It is directed by Olcay Muslu, director of MiRAS, and Huib Schippers, Chair International Advisory Board.
-Mary Stakelum (Royal College of Music, London), and Amanda Bayley (Spa Bath University) will research the genesis and execution of the project.
+MİRAS’s “Phoenix Project” is a project funded under the British Council’s 2024-2025 Creative Collaborations Grant Scheme.
+It is led by MİRAS Director Olcay Muslu and Chair of the International Advisory Board Huib Schippers.
+Mary Stakelum (Royal College of Music, London) and Amanda Bayley (Bath Spa University) will research the genesis and execution of the project, along with Muslu and Schippers.

 THE PHOENIX PROJECT ARTISTIC TEAM